Customerly/Android-SDK/README.md

 By the way should not be necessary to explicitly add them in your proguard file because they should be automatically inherited.

+## Get updated

+If you want to be notified for every updates of SDK please sign up in our telegram channel: https://t.me/joinchat/AAAAAEJZXkvxaa2HAS9EmQ

 ## Contributing

 - If you **need help** or you'd like to **ask a general question**, open an issue or contact our support on [Customerly.io](https://www.customerly.io)